handyc/1is1/README.md

 # still more complexity

 ```
-# this program outputs the text "hi everybody!" through a function alias
+# this program outputs the text content from a website at example.com

 url = "http://www.example.com"   # url and "http://www.example.com" are equivalent
 message = browser(url)           # message and browser(url) are equivalent